Beurre blanc: Preparation

 A good beurre blanc is rich and buttery, with a neutral flavor that responds well to other seasonings and flavorings, thereby lending itself to the addition of herbs and spices.
 It should be light yet still liquid and thick enough to cling to food, also known as nappe.

 Beurre blanc is prepared by reducing wine, vinegar, shallots, and herbs (if used) until it is nearly dry.
 Although not necessary, cream can be added at this point as a stabilizer to the sauce.
 Lemon juice is sometimes used in place of vinegar, and stock can also be added.
-Cold, one-inch cubes of butter are then gradually incorporated into the sauce as the butter melts and the mixture is whisked.
+Small cubes of cold butter are then gradually incorporated and as the butter melts the mixture is whisked.

 The sauce can separate by either overheating or cooling.
 If it heats past 58 C, some emulsifying proteins begin to break down and release the butterfat they hold in an emulsion.
 The butterfat will solidify if the sauce cools below 27 C.